Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Introduction

-Note that Theorem \ref{t-equivariant} is proved for smooth Fano manifolds in \cite{DaSz16} for reductive group actions using analytic approach.
+Note that Theorem \ref{t-equivariant} is proved for smooth Fano manifolds in \cite{DaSz16} for general reductive group actions using analytic approach.
 Our result works for any singular $\bQ$-Fano varieties.
-This combined the work \cite{IS17} allows one to effectvely check the K-stability of $\bQ$-Fano $T$-varieties of complexity one.
+This combined the work \cite{IS17} allows one to effectively check the K-stability of $\bQ$-Fano $T$-varieties of complexity one. \footnote{After the submission of the paper, the equivalence between equivariant K-stability and K-stability has been completely solved in \cite{Zhu20}.}